 - ColumnName(s) – Required.
 Name(s) of the column(s) you want to include in the new table.
 You must specify column name with double quotes included.

-Let’s look at an example of using ShowColumns function in Power Apps.
+Here’s an example of how to use the ShowColumns function in Power Apps.

-For this example, we are using is a data source as SharePoint list named EmpInfo.
+In this example, we are using a SharePoint list named EmpInfo as the data source

 ClearCollect( Cl_EmpInfo, EmpInfo );

-Let’s take a look at the data stored in collection.
-Go to Variables tab then expand the Collections and you can see collection named Cl_EmpInfo is created.
+Let’s review the data stored in the collection.
+Go to the Variables tab, expand Collections, and you will see that the collection named Cl_EmpInfo has been created.

-Once, you click on View Table you can see the data stored in collection.
-It contains all the columns from source table.
-To see all the columns just scroll to the right.
+Once you click on View Table, you can see the data stored in the collection, which includes all the columns from the source table.
+Simply scroll to the right to view all the columns.

-In case, if you are using SharePoint List as a data source you may see few more extra columns in data source such as Modified, Created, FullPath, Attachements, IsFolder and so on..
+If you are using a SharePoint list as your data source, you may notice additional columns such as Modified, Created, FullPath, Attachments, IsFolder, and more.

-Storing all the columns from data source to the collection is not a good idea as it will impact app performance.
+Storing all the columns from the data source in a collection is not advisable, as it can negatively impact app performance.

-So, whenever you need to store source data to collection, you should always store specific columns that you need for further use.
-You can select specific columns using ShowColumns function.
+Whenever you need to store source data in a collection, it is best to include only the specific columns you require for future use.
+You can select these specific columns using the ShowColumns function.

 Select specific columns from source table using ShowColumns function

-Let’s create a collection and store specific columns into collection.
+Let’s create a collection and store specific columns within it.

-OnSelect property of Button write a below formula.
-It creates a collection named Cl_EmpInfo which contains Name, City and Country details only from EmpInfo table.
+In the OnSelect property of the button, enter the following formula.
+This will create a collection named Cl_EmpInfo that includes only the Name, City, and Country details from the EmpInfo table

 ClearCollect( Cl_EmpInfo, ShowColumns( EmpInfo, "Name", "City", "Country" ) );